ahernand53/ahernand53/README.md

 -->

-Thanks for checking my profile, I'm Currently working and learing on a new tecnology.
+Thanks for checking my profile, I'm Currently working and learning on a new tecnology.

 ## :muscle: Skills